-Australian Association of Gerontology’s (AAG) purpose is to improve the experience of ageing through connecting research, policy and practice.
+Our purpose is to improve the experience of ageing through connecting research, policy and practice.

+Since 1964, AAG has been Australia's peak body linking professionals working across the fields of ageing.
 The multidisciplinary nature of our association is one of our key strengths.
 With 1,300 members across every State and Territory in Australia, our members include researchers, aged care leaders, geriatricians, nurses, allied health professionals, policy makers, advocates for older people and others with expertise in ageing.

 Our over-arching aim is to improve the experience of ageing by connecting research, policy and practice.

 We are evidence-informed: Our views are based on gerontological research, practice knowledge and the experiences of older people

 We are multi-disciplinary and holistic: We put older people’s lives and environments at the centre of our work by bringing together those with interests in all aspects of ageing research, education, policy and practice